dan3lson/marketplace/research.md

 ### CanCanCan

-- Modernized version of CanCan
+- Modernized version created in 2019 from CanCan (created in 2009)
 - DSL
 - Housed in one Ability class